Keyboard shortcuts

 Simple commands

-A simple command is a sequence of words that are not reserved words or operators.
+A simple command is the most basic command type.
+It consists of a sequence of words that are not reserved words or operators.
 For example:

 ls